ibm-cloud-docs/schematics/create-terraform-config.md

 A Terraform template consists of one or more Terraform configuration files that declare the state that you want to achieve for your {{site.data.keyword.cloud}} resources.
 To successfully work with your resources, you must [configure {{site.data.keyword.IBM_notm}} as your cloud provider](/docs/schematics?topic=schematics-create-tf-config#configure-provider) and [add resources to your Terraform configuration file](/docs/schematics?topic=schematics-create-tf-config#configure-resources).
 Optionally, you can use [input variables](/docs/schematics?topic=schematics-create-tf-config#configure-variables) to customize your resources.

 You can write your Terraform configuration file by using HashiCorp Configuration Language (HCL) or JSON format.
+You can also use [Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) which offer pre‑built infrastructure components that help standardize and simplify the deployment process.
+{: shortdesc}

 Before you start creating your Terraform template, make sure to review the [{{site.data.keyword.bplong_notm}} limitations](/docs/schematics?topic=schematics-schematics-limitations).
 {: tip}